MARKETPLACE - Reporting & Actions

 About the scoring

-A score of 10 is given if the company has a publicly available statement on:
+A score of 10 is given if the company has a publicly available statement on one or several of the following:

-• The number of incidences of non-compliance in regard to formal legal or regulated requirements related to marketing, advertising and labelling of products and services
+- The level of compliance with formal legal or regulated requirements related to marketing, advertising and labelling of products and services in relation to children

-• The number of incidences of non-compliance regarding voluntary commitments to industry marketing codes or regulations
+- The level of compliance with voluntary commitments to industry marketing codes or regulations in relation to children

-• The number of incidences of non-compliance with internal policies or commitments which address marketing, advertising and labelling activities
+- The level of compliance with internal policies or commitments which address marketing, advertising and labelling activities in relation to children

 A score of 5 is given if the company reports on incidences of non-compliance with their commitment to responsible marketing, or regulations on marketing communication, but incidences involving children are not specifically reported on.